+During fiscal 2022, the Company completed the acquisitions of United Silicon Carbide, Inc. ("United SiC") and NextInput.
 During fiscal 2021, the Company completed the acquisition of 7Hugs Labs S.A.S. ("7Hugs").
-During fiscal 2020, the Company completed the acquisitions of Decawave Limited ("Decawave"), Custom MMIC Design Services, Inc. ("Custom MMIC"), Cavendish Kinetics Limited ("Cavendish"), and Active-Semi International, Inc. ("Active-Semi").
+During fiscal 2020, the Company completed the acquisitions of Decawave Limited ("Decawave"), Custom MMIC Design Services, Inc. ("Custom MMIC"), Cavendish Kinetics Limited ("Cavendish") and Active-Semi International, Inc.

+("Active-Semi").
 The goodwill resulting from these acquisitions is attributed to synergies and other benefits that are expected to be generated from these transactions.